Alu element: Alu elements

-Alu elements are responsible for regulation of tissue-specific genes.
-They are also involved in the transcription of nearby genes and can sometimes change the way a gene is expressed.
+Some Alu elements are responsible for regulation of tissue-specific genes.
+Others are involved in the transcription of nearby genes and can sometimes change the way a gene is expressed.

 Alu elements are retrotransposons and look like DNA copies made from RNA polymerase III-encoded RNAs.
 Alu elements do not encode for protein products.
-They are replicated as any other DNA sequence, but depend on LINE retrotransposons for generation of new elements.
+They are replicated as any other DNA sequence, but depend on LINE retrotransposons for generation of new elements, thus providing an easy explanation for their presence in large numbers in primate genomes.

 Alu element replication and mobilization begins by interactions with signal recognition particles (SRPs), which aid newly translated proteins to reach their final destinations.
 Alu RNA forms a specific RNA:protein complex with a protein heterodimer consisting of SRP9 and SRP14.
 SRP9/14 facilitates Alu's attachment to ribosomes that capture nascent L1 proteins.
 Thus, an Alu element can take control of the L1 protein's reverse transcriptase, ensuring that the Alu's RNA sequence gets copied into the genome rather than the L1's mRNA.

 Alu elements in primates form a fossil record that is relatively easy to decipher because Alu element insertion events have a characteristic signature that is both easy to read and faithfully recorded in the genome from generation to generation.
 The study of Alu Y elements (the more recently evolved) thus reveals details of ancestry because individuals will most likely only share a particular Alu element insertion if they have a common ancestor.
-This is because insertion of an Alu element occurs only 100 - 200 times per million years, and no known mechanism of deletion of one has been found.
+This is because insertion of an Alu element occurs only 100 - 200 times per million years, and no known mechanism for the targeted deletion of one has been found.
 Therefore, individuals with an element likely descended from an ancestor with one—and vice versa, for those without.
 In genetics, the presence or lack thereof of a recently inserted Alu element may be a good property to consider when studying human evolution.
 Most human Alu element insertions can be found in the corresponding positions in the genomes of other primates, but about 7,000 Alu insertions are unique to humans.